jjuhyunkim/DJCounter/README.md

 3. Calculating the number of DJ counts

 ### Input files and settings
-BED files are provided in this repository (link here).
+BED files are provided in this repository (link [here](https://github.com/jjuhyunkim/DJCounter/raw/main/ukb-dj.bed)).
 Aligned BAM files should be based on the Broad GRCh38 reference.
-You can download the reference here.
+You can download the reference from [Broad Github](https://github.com/broadinstitute/gatk/raw/master/src/test/resources/large/Homo_sapiens_assembly38.fasta.gz).
 ```
 # This is an example
 sample=GM04890